No, wait…that’s some other guy.

 Radio has been among my greatest interests since my youth and it is my sincere hope that my love for it has revealed itself in the work I have exhibited here.

-At present, I have been the lead broadcaster for the Windy City ThunderBolts baseball team of the independent Frontier League since 2010.
+At present, I have been the media relations director for the Windy City ThunderBolts baseball team of the independent Frontier League since 2010 and was their lead broadcaster until 2020.
 I broadcast soccer, volleyball, basketball, baseball and softball for the University of St. Francis and other high school and college events on a freelance basis.

-I have also begun to collect a database of interviews with former Major League Baseball players, which are available on this site under the Podcast dropdown menu.
+I have also begun to collect a database of interviews – interrupted by a bug that’s been going around, but soon to return – with former Major League Baseball players, which are available on this site under the Podcast dropdown menu.

 I have provided, throughout this site, small snippets of my broadcasting career.
 Included are excerpts from my college and professional experience as well as some independent work.
 Please feel free to peruse any or all of it.
 Thanks for the interest and enjoy!